dkchcl/DevOps/Notes/Docker/Dockers.md

 A container is simply an isolated process with all of the files it needs to run.
 If you run multiple containers, they all share the same kernel.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 A Docker container is a standardized, encapsulated environment that runs applications.
 A container is managed using the Docker API or CLI.

+#### Docker Desktop

+Docker Desktop is a one-click-install application for your Mac, Linux, or Windows environment that lets you build, share, and run containerized applications and microservices.

+It provides a straightforward GUI (Graphical User Interface) that lets you manage your containers, applications, and images directly from your machine.

+Docker Desktop reduces the time spent on complex setups so you can focus on writing code.
+It takes care of port mappings, file system concerns, and other default settings, and is regularly updated with bug fixes and security updates.

+**What's included in Docker Desktop?**
+Docker Engine
+Docker CLI client
+Docker Scout (additional subscription may apply) Docker Build
+Docker Extensions
+Docker Compose
+Docker Content Trust
+Kubernetes
+Credential Helper

+**What are the key features of Docker Desktop?**
+Ability to containerize and share any application on any cloud platform, in multiple languages and frameworks.
+Quick installation and setup of a complete Docker development environment.
+Includes the latest version of Kubernetes.
+On Windows, the ability to toggle between Linux and Windows containers to build applications.
+Fast and reliable performance with native Windows Hyper-V virtualization.
+Ability to work natively on Linux through WSL 2 on Windows machines.
+Volume mounting for code and data, including file change notifications and easy access to running containers on the localhost network.

 ```powershell
 docker pull nginx